forestgrape/coronavirus/index.md

     > *Definitions* are written like this and are valid throughout this page; sometimes only throughout this page.
 Redefinition of existing terms is not done on purpose, unless explicitly noted.
 Please point out!

 *   > ###### Comments
     > *Comments*, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style '//'.
 Otherwise distinction is done by context/content.
+Some comments are general but ambiguity is not indented (in early versions some formulations were to some extent ambiguous but these are changed since errata can occur.)

     ##### Comment on Comments
     > Sometimes subjective comments and off topic comments are added.
 One reason for subjective comments is transparency and background for the mindset behind suggestions.